 Dr Emiline Smith

-Dr Smith accepts PhD proposals for 2019/2020 admittance.
+Dr Smith accepts PhD proposals in the areas of art crime, trafficking and repatriation of cultural objects, wildlife trafficking, green criminology, blue criminology, illicit trade and trafficking networks, and global and comparative criminology.
 Those interested in studying with her are asked to include both their CV and an abridged project proposal in any inquiries.